SACRAMENTO, CALIF. (AP) - The cowbells rang loud and proud again.

 There were derogatory chants and angry posters toward Kings owners Joe and Gavin Maloof, who were not in attendance, let alone in their usual courtside seats for this one.
 Instead, fans with Lakers attire sat in the Maloof's seats.

 On the other side of the broadcast table, New York Jets quarterback Mark Sanchez and Atlanta Falcons tight end Tony Gonzalez sat courtside.
-Outside, there was even a small patch of fans wearing black and reading a eulogy outside the arena, recounting all the great players and victories throughout the years.
+Outside, there was even a small patch of fans wearing black and reading a eulogy, recounting all the great players and victories throughout the years.

 For most, though, it was one last chance to reflect.

 Brian Martin and his wife, Chris, have lived in Sacramento since 1984 and have gone to games since the Kings moved from Kansas City in 1985.
-Of all the highlights they’ve witnessed, their favorite came when former Kings fan-favorite Bobby Jackson flew into the crowd next to them diving for a loose ball.
+Of all the highlights they've witnessed, their favorite came when former Kings fan-favorite Bobby Jackson _ who was in attendance for the finale _ flew into the crowd next to them diving for a loose ball.

 Soon, memories might be all that's left.